SPLED461:

 Development of the Individualized Education Program

-If a child has been diagnosed as having ASD, he or she will likely receive specialized services or accommodations in school settings.
-The document that details a plan for the provision of special services is called the individualized education plan (IEP).
-An IEP is a legal document that lists what services the child will receive, who is responsible for carrying out the services, how often the services will be received, and how data will be collected.
-Teachers, parents, specialists, medical personnel, and the individual with ASD can all be part of the team that develops this important document.
+If a child has been diagnosed as having ASD, he or she will likely receive specialized services and/or supports in school settings.
+If this child received their ASD diagnosis earlier, they may have received supports through Early Intervention (EI) services (0-3) and/or Early Childhood Special Education (ECSE) 3-5.
+These services and supports are provided through a set of laws under the the Individuals with Disabilities Education Act or IDEA, which was first established in 1975 and reauthorized in 2004.
+If the child received EI/ECSE, then all of their supports and services were outlined within a document called the Individualized Family Service Plan (IFSP).
+In the school setting, the document that details a plan for the provision of services and supports is called the individualized education plan (IEP).
+An IEP is a legal document that lists 1) what services and supports the child will receive, 2) who is responsible for carrying them out, 3) how often the services will be received, and 4) how data will be collected.
+Teachers (special education and general education), parents and caregivers, specialists, related service providers (such as occupational therapists and speech language therapists),medical personnel, as well as the student with ASD can all be part of the team that develops this important document.
+These are developed during individualized educational planning meetings, also referred to as IEP meetings.
 The IEP is used as a blueprint for the instruction that will occur.
-Critical to the IEP are the goals and objectives that are developed for the student.
+Two essential components of the IEP are the goals and objectivesthat are developed for the student.
 These goals and objectives outline the activities and skills the student will be working on.
 Below, you'll find a primer on the parts of the IEP.
 You'll also see samples of well-written goals and objectives.

 Six Required Parts of the IEP